-This program is administered by the National Park Service.
-Congress has appropriated \$10,000,000 for this grant program in Fiscal Year 2023.
-Applications are anticipated to open in Summer 2023 and are due in Fall 2023.
+Applications are anticipated to open in fall of 2024 and are due in winter of 2025.
+Congress has appropriated \$7 million for this program in fiscal year 2024.
 All applications must be made through Grants.gov.
 No paper applications will be accepted.
 Registration in Grants.gov, SAM.gov, and other federal systems can take up to four weeks, so please start early.
-To be notified when the opportunity opens, please go to Grants.gov and subscribe to a saved search for CFDA 15.904.
+Extensions will not be granted due to incomplete registrations in these systems.
+To be notified when the grant opportunity opens, please visit Grants. gov and subscribe to a saved search for CFDA number 15.966.
+You can create a saved search on Grants.gov under the "Connect" menu "Manage Subscriptions."